-- Regular Council Meeting of September 4, 2012 - Council Joint Workshop with the Beach Access Committee of September 12, 2012 Special Council Meeting of September 27, 2012 the Regular Council Meeting of September 4th, 2012, the Joint Council Workshop with the Beach Access Committee of September 12th, 2012 and the Special Council Meeting September 27, 2012.
+- Regular Council Meeting of September 4, 2012 - Council Joint Workshop with the Beach Access Committee of September 12, 2012 - Special Council Meeting of September 27, 2012

+Councilman Howard motioned, seconded by Councilwoman Richardson to adopt the minutes of the Regular Council Meeting of September 4th, 2012, the Joint Council Workshop with the Beach Access Committee of September 12th, 2012 and the Special Council Meeting September 27, 2012.
 Unanimously approved.